 Thanks to advances in technology, organizations now have access to an abundance of useful data.
 The challenge lies in leveraging this information to produce actionable insights and positive business results.
 Qualified data scientists can make sense of this data.
 They use their knowledge and skills to define data metrics, run tests, interpret results, and design dashboards to draw conclusions and make the recommendations necessary to drive optimal outcomes.

-While a bachelor’s degree is sufficient for some data science positions, many require the knowledge that comes with a graduate degree, such as a Master of Science in Data Science (MSDS).
+While a bachelor’s degree is sufficient for some data science positions, many require the knowledge that comes with a graduate degree, such as a online Master’s in Data Science (MSDS).
 Students enrolled in an MSDS program typically acquire advanced data science expertise in the following areas:

 - Computer programming in R, Python, SAS, and SQL

 Some MSDS programs also offer students the opportunity to tailor their education to align with specific career goals by offering such electives as actuarial science, probability, statistical modeling, and financial mathematics.

 The skill set that MSDS graduates bring to the job market is in increasing demand.
 The BLS projects employment of computer and information technology professionals to grow 11% between 2019 and 2029.
 A 2020 Gartner survey revealed that 44% of polled organizations planned to increase their marketing analytics teams in two years.
 Additionally, almost half of the respondents anticipated the growth to be due to analytics having an even greater influence on business outcomes.

 MSDS graduates can find employment in a variety of roles in corporations, government agencies, nonprofit organizations, academic institutions, insurance and financial agencies, and technology and manufacturing firms.